LizardX2/LizardScraper/README.md

 > _pip install colorama_<br />
 > _pip install googlesearch-python_<br />

+**CHANGELOG:** _Fixed various issues with libraries and random tld errors, the code also has been improved, now everything should work fine!_

 **Example:**
 _(It's just an example, you can use any other website and use your own settings)_